 After the nadir of the mid-70’s, the phoenix arose.
 Today brewing is a vibrant scene in Santa Rosa and in California in general.
 I’d like to think that in ways not always easy to trace, the earlier existence of small breweries in the state and the long history of hop-growing in the north – ever heard of Hopland, CA? – did influence the rebirth of local brewing.
 Older history can reverberate through the generations but not always in ways easy to explicate and document.
 Despite the paucity of memory in Santa Rosa a mere decade after the Grace Brothers brands faded away, I think beer and hops were rooted somehow in the collective memory, subconsciously perhaps.
 This smoothed the way for the new generation of brewers to emerge.

 Russian River Brewery, as I mentioned yesterday, has issued a Happy Hops in recent years to salute the old local favorite.
 Good for them to honour the history in their own town – certainly there is no one more appropriate.
 And the beer is pretty terrific judging by these reviews at Beer Advocate.
 A purist would want the beer to be a close copy of the original, but if it isn’t, that’s not really important: what’s important is that people remembered.

-Note to readers: I wanted to learn more about Gaye LeBaron given the uncommonly good article her 1977 piece was.
-A little googling revealed that she is still with us and not only that, still on the staff of The Press Democrat; she has been a staff writer there for 56 years!
-Here is a sample column from – yesterday.
-Ms. LeBaron is a noted local historian and co-authored a two-volume history of Santa Rosa.
+Note to readers: I wanted to learn more about Gaye LeBaron, given the uncommonly good article her 1977 piece was.
+Happily, she is still with us and not only that, still on the staff of The Press Democrat; she has been a staff writer for 56 years!
+Here is a sample column from, only yesterday.
+Ms. LeBaron is a noted local historian and has co-authored a two-volume history of Santa Rosa.